GeyserMC/GeyserWebsite/wiki/other/rainbow.md

 This project is in early development!
 Any bugs and issues should be reported at its [issue tracker](https://github.com/GeyserMC/Rainbow/issues).
 :::

+You can use Rainbow to convert custom content of datapacks (that require a resource pack), custom content plugins like Nexo or ItemsAdder, or even server-side only Fabric/NeoForge mods, such as Polymer mods.
+However, these custom content providers may use [item displays](https://minecraft.wiki/w/Display), which Geyser does not yet support.
+This may result in your custom blocks or items not rendering on Bedrock when placed in the world.

+You can use extensions created by the community, such as [GeyserDisplayEntity](https://github.com/GeyserExtensionists/GeyserDisplayEntity), to add support for item displays to Geyser.
+However, keep in mind that these are not created by or affiliated with Geyser, and as such any issues that may occur should not be reported to us.

 ## Usage {#usage}

 Rainbow works by analysing the loaded resource packs on the client and extracting the custom content found.
 As such,